 These flags specify properties of decoded headers passed to hsi\process\header().
+This is only applicable to QPACK headers; HPACK library header properties are based on compilation, not run-time, options.

 '''

 void lsquic_stream_get_hset (lsquic_stream_t stream)

 '''

 • stream - Stream to fetch header set from.